mas-bandwidth/udp/010/README.md

 If we need to scale up even further, perhaps another 100 - 1000X, we could scale out horizontally with multiple bare metal machines with NICs that have onboard FPGA and implement the hash there. _Although, this is mildly insane._

-What's the moral of the story here?
+What's the moral of the story?

-Rewriting it in rust won't help you.

 1. Work out how much it costs
 2. Prototype it, load test it and really understand the problem